chrsteffen1/Snake-Game/README.md

     - Best = 0
     - If score is > best  best = score
 12. Add CSS
-    - Create an dark mode if there is time
+    - Create a dark mode if there is time

 ---